-A. For more information on COVID-19 and individuals with Down syndrome, Dr. Kishore Vellody, the President of the Board of the National Down Syndrome Congress and Medical Director of the Down Syndrome Center at Children's Hospital of Pittsburgh, released a podcast with guest, Dr. Andrew Nowalk, a pediatric infectious disease expert.
-You can listen to this two-episode podcast here: Episode one & Episode two.
+For more information, you can also listen to the following podcast about school re-opening and considerations for children with Down syndrome by Dr. Kishore Vellody, Medical Director of the Down Syndrome Center at Children's Hospital of Pittsburgh, and Dr. Andrew Nowalk, a pediatric infectious disease expert.